Table of Contents

 UGC NET Anthropology Syllabus

-UGC NET Anthropology Syllabus will also be made available on official website.
+UGC NET Anthropology Syllabus will also be made available on the official website.
 Candidates must be thoroughly prepared for the extensive UGC NET in order to clear the UGC NET Exam.
 UGC NET Paper 1 lasts for one hour and carries a total score of 100 and UGC NET Anthropology Paper 2 has 200 marks questions and lasts two hours.

 UGC Anthropology Exam Pattern